Bounding Evidence and Estimating Log-Likelihood in VAE: EXPERIMENTAL DETAILS AND EXTENSIONS

-\paragraph{Training details} The experiments were performed on a single Tesla v100 GPU.
-We used a convolutional VAE architecture (for more details, see the next paragraph) with weights optimized by the Adam optimizer and a learning rate of 0.0001.
-The network is trained for 100 epochs with a batch size of 64 for CelebA dataset and 50 epochs for both MNIST and SVHN datasets.
-In all reported experiments, we used Euclidean latent spaces $\mathcal{Z}=\R^d$ for $d=8, 32, 128$, depending on the used dataset (respectively: MNIST, SVHN and CelebA).
-We took standard Gaussian priors $p(z) \sim \mathcal{N}(\bm{0}, \bm{I}_d)$.
-We used Gaussian encoders $q(z|x) \sim \mathcal{N}(\mu_x, \Sigma_x)$, with a mean $\mu_x$ and a diagonal covariance matrix \marcin{$\Sigma_x$}, and Gaussian decoders $p(x|z) \sim \mathcal{N}(\marcin{q(z|x)}, \sigma^2\bm{I})$ with $\sigma^2 = 0.3$.
+\paragraph{Training and Architecture Details} All experiments were performed on a single Tesla v100 GPU.
+We used a convolutional VAE architecture (see below for more details) with weights optimized by the Adam optimizer and a learning rate of 0.0001.
+The networks were trained for 100 epochs with a batch size of 64 for \mm{the CelebA} dataset and 50 epochs for both \mm{MNIST and SVHN} datasets.
+In all reported experiments, we used Euclidean latent spaces $\mathcal{Z}=\R^d$ for $d=8, 32, 128$, depending on the used dataset (respectively: MNIST, SVHN, and CelebA).
+We took standard Gaussian priors $p(z) \sim \mathcal{N}(0, I_d)$.
+We used Gaussian encoders $q(z|x) \sim \mathcal{N}(\mu_x, \Sigma_x)$, with a mean $\mu_x$ and a diagonal covariance matrix $\Sigma_x$, and Gaussian decoders $p(x|z) \sim \mathcal{N}(q(z|x), \sigma^2 I)$ with $\sigma^2 = 0.3$.

-\paragraph{Architecture details for the experiments with VAE and IWAE models} We used three different models, each for a different dataset.
-For the MNIST dataset, we use a network architecture that contains two parts: an encoder and a decoder.
-The encoder consists mainly of a 2-layer fully-connection, and the decoder consists of a 3-layer fully-connection.
-Between each layer, we use the ReLu activation function.
+We applied three different models, each for a different dataset.
+For the MNIST dataset, we used a network architecture that contained two parts: an encoder and a decoder.
+The encoder consisted mainly of a 2-layer fully-connection, and the decoder consisted of a 3-layer fully-connection.
+Between each layer, we used the ReLu activation function.

-In the case of the SVHN dataset, we used a network deeper architectures encoder and decoder.
-Both networks consisted mainly of four-layer.
-The encoder had only convolution 2D, between which we used leaky ReLU with leakiness 0.2.
-In the decoder, we applied a 2D transposed convolution and ReLu as activation functions.
+In the case of the SVHN dataset, we used deeper architectures for \mm{the encoder} and decoder.
+Both networks consisted mainly of 4 layers.
+The encoder had only 2D convolutions, between which we used leaky ReLU with leakiness \mm{of 0.2.} In the decoder, we applied \mm{2D} transposed convolutions and ReLu as activation functions.
 For the last layer, we used the sigmoid activation function.

-For the CelebA dataset, we used network architectures that consist mainly of replicated 5-layer blocks.
-In the encoder network, each block was built with a 2D convolution layer, batch normalization~\cite{ioffe2015batch}, and leaky ReLU with leakiness 0.2.
-A single block in the decoder network contained the upsampling operation that applies a 2D nearest-neighbour upsampling to an input signal composed of several input channels.
-Then, similar to the block of the encoder network, there was the 2D convolution layer, batch normalization, and leaky ReLU with leakiness 0.2.
-In all architectures, we described the parameters of the distribution (mean and standard deviation) in latent space as a single fully connected layer for each parameter.
+For the CelebA dataset, we applied network architectures that consisted mainly of replicated 5-layer blocks.
+In the encoder network, each block was built with a 2D convolution layer, batch normalization~\citep{ioffe2015batch}, and leaky ReLU with leakiness \mm{of} 0.2.
+A single block in the decoder network contained \mm{an operation} that applied a 2D \mm{nearest-neighbor} upsampling to an input signal composed of several input channels.
+Then, similar to the block of the encoder network, there was a 2D convolution layer, batch normalization, and leaky ReLU with \mm{a leakiness of 0.2.}